Herbert S. Terrace: Ape language and the evolution of language

 To answer the second question, Terrace integrated hypotheses by an anthropologist and a linguist who suggested that the caloric requirements of Homo erectus’ large brain was the motivation for their invention of words.
 Meat was the most efficient way to get those calories.
 Because Homo erectus could not hunt, they had to scavenge large animals.
 That required a group effort, in which a scout had to inform members of his group about the location of a dead animal they could not see.
 Because it required displaced reference, such communication was assumed to be the occasion for the first use of words.

 Although Project Nim confirmed Chomsky's view that language is uniquely human, it showed that the use of grammar was not sufficient to distinguish language from animal communication.
 The use of words, specifically, the ability to name objects, was also necessary.
 Chomsky argued that grammar was the result of a recent mutation and that the origin of words remained a mystery.
 Terrace argued that language originated with words, which are as different from the signals that animals use to communicate as words are from grammar.
 Unlike Chomsky, who argued that language was the result of a mutation, Terrace argued that words could be explained by natural selection.

-Terrace's research in Project Nim has been criticized for its research methodology and the various ethical concerns raised by treating Nim "like a human child for the first decade of his life."
+Terrace's research in Project Nim has been criticized for its research methodology and various ethical concerns, most notably, in Elizabeth Hess's Nim Chimpsky: The Chimp Who Would be Human (2008) and a documentary film based on the book, Project Nim (2011).
 Following the project's conclusion, Nim was effectively abandoned by Terrace, who visited the chimpanzee only once in spite of Nim's sale to a new facility, and his documented difficulties adapting to his new environment.